 Do private foundations pay capital gains tax?

 Private foundations are charitable organizations exempt from federal income tax and, consequently, do not pay traditional capital gains tax.
-Instead, they are subject to a 1.39% excise tax on net investment income, which includes capital gains on assets sold at a profit.
-This excise tax effectively replaces the capital gains tax, providing a tax-advantaged environment for the foundation's assets to grow.
-Therefore, when a private foundation sells stock or other assets at a gain, it only pays the nominal excise tax of 1.39% on the net capital gains, not the traditional capital gains tax that might apply to other entities or individuals.
+Instead, they are subject to a 1.39% excise tax on net investment income, which includes capital gains on non-charitable use assets sold at a profit.
+This excise tax effectively replaces the capital gains tax, providing a tax-advantaged environment for the foundation's investment assets to grow.
+Therefore, when a private foundation sells stock or other investment assets at a gain, it only pays the nominal excise tax of 1.39% on the net capital gains, not the traditional capital gains tax that might apply to other entities or individuals.

 For private foundations, capital losses can be used to offset capital gains, but they cannot be deducted against other net investment income like dividends and interest.
 Furthermore, capital losses cannot be carried forward to future years.
 Therefore, strategic timing is crucial for foundations to maximize tax efficiency.
-By aligning the realization of capital losses with capital gains, they can effectively use the losses to offset the gains, thereby optimizing their tax position.
+By aligning the realization of capital losses with capital gains, foundations can effectively use the losses to offset the gains, thereby optimizing their tax position.

 Throughout the year, private foundations should review their investment portfolios to decide if any capital sales should be made to increase tax efficiency.
 If the foundation has excess realized capital losses, it may be beneficial to sell a security with a gain to absorb the losses.
 The cash from the sale can then be used to repurchase the same security, resetting the tax basis at a higher level (this reduces potential future gains).
 On the other hand, if the foundation has excess capital gains, capital loss harvesting can be done to offset the gains.